A Poisson manifold of strong compact type: Introduction

 \section{Introduction}

 Poisson structures make precise the notion of (possibly singular) foliations by symplectic leaves.
-A Poisson structure on a manifold $M$ is given by a bi-vector $\pi$ closed under the Schouten Bracket, or more classically, by a bracket $\{\cdot, \cdot\}$ on smooth functions such that $(C^\infty(M),\{\cdot,\cdot\})$ becomes a Lie algebra over the reals and $\{f,\cdot\}$ is a derivation for every function $f$.
+A Poisson structure on a manifold $M$ is given by a bi-vector $\pi$ whose Schouten bracket with itself vanishes, or more classically, by a bracket $\{\cdot, \cdot\}$ on smooth functions such that $(C^\infty(M),\{\cdot,\cdot\})$ becomes a Lie algebra over the reals and $\{f,\cdot\}$ is a derivation for every function $f$.

-Poisson manifolds may have very complicated characteristic foliation and transverse geometry, and this results in the lack of global or semilocal structural theorems in Poisson geometry.
+Poisson manifolds may have very complicated characteristic foliation and transverse geometry, and this results in the lack of global or semilocal structure theorems in Poisson geometry.

 A natural way to exert control on a Poisson structure is to require the existence of a well-behaved `Lie group-like' object integrating in a suitable sense the infinite dimensional Lie algebra $(C^\infty(M),\{\cdot, \cdot\})$.
 To pursue this point of view, it is more convenient to regard at the Lie algebroid structure induced on $T^*M$ by the Poisson structure: specifically, the Lie algebroid bracket on 1-forms is determined by the Lie algebra bracket on functions $[df,dg]:=d\{f,g\}$; the anchor map $\rho$ sends $df$ to its Hamiltonian vector field $X_f:=\{f,\cdot\}$.